Breakout (video game): Legacy

-Breakout was an influential game that had an impact on the video game and computer industries.
 Breakout spawned an entire genre of clones.
-Ten years later, the concept found new legs with Taito's 1986 Arkanoid, which itself spawned dozens of imitators.
+Ten years later, the concept found new legs with Taito's 1986 game Arkanoid, which itself spawned dozens of imitators.
 In Japan, the genre is known as block kuzushi ("block breaker") games.
-Breakout was also the basis and inspiration for certain aspects of the Apple II personal computer and Taito's arcade shoot 'em up game Space Invaders (1978).

-Apple II influence
+Tomohiro Nishikado cited Breakout as one of the original inspirations behind his hit Space Invaders (1978).
+He wanted to adapt the same sense of achievement and tension from destroying targets one at a time for a shooting game.

 Breakout directly influenced Wozniak's design for the Apple II computer.
 He said: "A lot of features of the Apple II went in because I had designed Breakout for Atari.
 I had designed it in hardware.
 I wanted to write it in software now".
 This included his design of color graphics circuitry, the addition of game paddle support and sound, and graphics commands in Integer BASIC, with which he wrote Brick Out, a software clone of his own hardware game.
 Wozniak said in 1984:

-Space Invaders influence

-Tomohiro Nishikado cited Breakout as the original inspiration behind his hit Space Invaders (1978).
-He wanted to adapt the same sense of achievement and tension from destroying targets one at a time for a shooting game.